Yellowjackets (TV series): Development

-On December 16, 2021, after the first five episodes aired, the series was renewed for a second season.
-Levine said they had "not heard the pitch for season 2, the writers' room has not even come together yet, they are going to come together in January.
-I'm sure Ashley, Bart, and Jonathan have some loose ideas but they hadn't fleshed out their ideas and they certainly haven't conveyed them to us."
-On February 9, 2022, Levine said the creators had "always given us hints about things to come, but we haven't done a long-range plan.
-We wanted to make the first season count.
-We've all buried ourselves in that first season and worked hard to make it the success it was.
-They [last week] went into the writer's room and with Jonathan Lisco to start to unearth what can happen in season two.
+On December 16, 2021, after the first five episodes aired, Showtime renewed the series for a second season.
+Levine said that the network had "not heard the pitch for season 2, the writers ... are going to come together in January."
+On the planned length of the show, Lyle and Nickerson stated in January 2022 that the story will inform them how many seasons it will be.
+"We have no interest in dragging this show out past its due time.
+We do have a multiseason arc; we strongly feel we have multiple seasons of story to tell.
+But at a certain point, we're going to realize that the story wants to end.
+And I hope that the audience is reassured that we don't intend to beat a dead horse."
+In February, Levine said the creators had "always given us hints about things to come, but we haven't done a long-range plan.
+We wanted to make the first season count. ...
 I love that they have some general idea of a five-year arc, but we take it one season at a time and get very granular about making it satisfying."
-By May 2022, the writers were "just getting started on the actual scripts."
-On December 15, 2022, three months before the premiere of the second season, Showtime renewed the series for a third season.
+By May 2022, the writers were stated to be in the initial stage of writing the scripts for season two.

+On December 15, 2022, three months ahead of the second-season premiere, Showtime renewed the series for a third season.
+Writing began on May 1, 2023, but halted the next day in accordance with the 2023 Writers Guild of America strike.
+In June 2023, Lyle said that a bonus episode would air between the second and third seasons.
+However, in December 2024, Lyle confirmed its delay: "The truth is that there is a bonus episode but we may need to wait a bit longer for it."